 We have reviewed the evidence of the fact that QKD guarantees security based on the laws of physics provided the implementation is perfect, or more precisely, provided all the imperfections of the implementation have been characterized and their effect is accounted for.
-Since a thorough check of all possible leakage channels is impossible, the security of any specific implementation of QKD will always be based on some elements of trust.
-Expressions like "security based only on the laws of physics" or "unconditional security" are convenient among experts, as part of their technical jargon; but when they leak out to larger audiences, they almost invariably convey the wrong message (the same is true for "device-independent", though fortunately this expression has not reached the general public yet).
+Since a thorough check of all possible leakage channels is impossible, the security of QKD will always be based on some elements of trust.
+Expressions like "security based only on the laws of physics" or "unconditional security" are unfortunate.
+They may be convenient among experts, as part of their technical jargon; but when they leak out to larger audiences, they almost invariably convey the wrong message.

 Specifically, we argued that the level of trust for usual QKD protocols, like BB84, is not very different from the one demanded of a "trusted courier" carrying classical information.
 Protocols based on Bell's inequalities minimize the number of elements of trust but come with very stringent requirements.

-Twenty-five years after BB84, the field of QKD seems on the point of splitting in two directions: (i) the development of prototypes optimized for the needs of niche tasks and guaranteeing a "reasonable" level of security; (ii) the quest for demonstrating the most paranoid level of security, leaving aside, at least temporarily, the claim of practical usefulness.
+Twenty-five years after BB84, the field seems on the point of splitting in two directions: (i) the development of prototypes optimized for the needs of niche tasks and guaranteeing a "reasonable" level of security; (ii) the quest for demonstrating the most paranoid level of security, decoupled from any claims of practical usefulness.